ShivamAralikatti/Basic-Resume-Maker/README.md

 - `index.html`: Main page with the resume input form.
 - `script.js`: JavaScript file containing the logic for form handling and resume generation.
-- `style.css`: Stylesheet for formatting the pages.
+- `styles.css`: Stylesheet for formatting the pages.

 ## Contributing